kawandag/deep_learning-challenge/README.md

 4. Design a neural network model, taking into account any modifications that will optimize the model to achieve higher than 75% accuracy.
 5. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity_Optimization.h5`.

-### Step 4: Write a Report on the Neural Network Model

-For this part of the Challenge, you’ll write a report on the performance of the deep learning model you created for AlphabetSoup.

-The report should contain the following:

-1. **Overview** of the analysis: Explain the purpose of this analysis.

-2. **Results**: Using bulleted lists and images to support your answers, address the following questions.

-  * Data Preprocessing
-    * What variable(s) are considered the target(s) for your model?
-    * What variable(s) are considered to be the features for your model?
-    * What variable(s) are neither targets nor features, and should be removed from the input data?
-  * Compiling, Training, and Evaluating the Model
-    * How many neurons, layers, and activation functions did you select for your neural network model, and why?
-    * Were you able to achieve the target model performance?
-    * What steps did you take to try and increase model performance?

 3. **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.